intershop/helm-charts/charts/iom/docs/ExampleProd.rst

   # uninstall IOM release
   helm uninstall prod -n mycompany-iom release "prod" uninstalled

+  # Create a backup of the content located in dynamically created *persistent-volume*.
+  # After that, the according *persistent-volume* has to be deleted manually.
+  # The steps to do so are not shown here.

   # delete Kubernetes namespace used for IOM
   kubectl delete namespace mycompany-iom